-Prelude to a Change of Mind was the first work to emerge from Sleeper Awakes.
+Prelude to a Change of Mind emerged as a prequel from Sleeper Awakes.
 After I finished a first draft of the latter title, I was seized by an urge to tell the story of the main character’s mother.
 I mean “seized” in quite an actual way.
 For the first of what proved to be many times, I set Sleeper aside to focus on a derivative project.

 Like a phoenix, Prelude to a Change of Mind rose six times from scratch.
 Each of the first five attempts I destroyed so I would be unencumbered when I attempted the next version.
 The sixth attempt produced a manuscript worth revising.
 At that point, I tossed the first draft of Sleeper Awakes, wrote a new outline and began again at the beginning.
 For years I worked on the two novels in alternation, interspersing development of the oracle, Nod’s Way, and invention of the Dvarsh language.
 Finally, in 2000, I self-published an unfinished version of Prelude to a Change of Mind using the print on demand service, Xlibris.
 The main reason I did this was to get it out of the way while I turned attention fully onto Sleeper Awakes.
 Ironically, Sleeper had to take a backseat again when I undertook to finish Prelude to a Change of Mind for a February 2007 release by its first commercial publisher.